tomokisun/tomokisun/README.md

 Joined CAMPFIRE Inc. in 2019 as a lead engineer for the CAMPFIRE app, responsible for backend/iOS/Android development.
 Retired in July 2022.

-In April 2022, he founded ONE, Inc. and is currently developing Web3Social apps.
+In April 2022, he founded ONE, Inc. and is currently developing Web3 Social apps.

 ## Job
 - [@0x1-company](https://github.com/0x1-company)